 We are excited to invite you and your family to come to Camp Brookwoods and Deer Run for one of our “Winnipesaukee Weekends”!
 The long weekend (Thursday dinner to Sunday lunch) includes housing, meals, and a variety of your favorite camp activities for your family to enjoy!

 If you’re like us, you’re thankful that our loooooooong spring has finally turned to summer.
-Over the years, many of you have told that us that when June rolls around, you feel like there’s something you should be doing, and suddenly, you realize—it’s packing for camp!
+Over the years, many of you have told us that when June rolls around, you feel like there’s something you should be doing, and suddenly, you realize—it’s packing for camp!
 It’s part of your “camp circadian rhythm” (yes, we think it’s a thing).
 And what we didn’t know, but God did know, is that you now have an opportunity to come back to camp when it works for your schedule!
 Though it’s not the summer we planned on, we are delighted it will be a summer we’ll never forget, and our hearts are already full just thinking about you being at camp!
 We are excited to see you, to share camp stories, and to hear how God is working in your lives.
 We pray that this time to reconnect with you will be an encouragement to all of us!

 Here are some of the Winnipesaukee Weekend details…